Ali-Sikder/Airline-Loyalty-Analytics/README.md

 # 🗄️ 2.
 Database Creation (SQL / SQLite)

-To make the project more realistic and scalable (like real analytics teams).
+To make the project more realistic and scalable.

 I loaded all cleaned datasets into a **SQLite relational database**.